qkzk/fm/readme.md

 - Open and mount encrypted devices.
 Open the menu with Shift+e, mount with m, unmount with u.
 - Set the selected image as wallpaper with W.
 - Enter "command mode" with ':'.
 Type the name of a command and it will be executed.
+- Change permissions (chmod) with Alt+m or '+'.
+A nice menu will help you.
-- Mount a remote filesystem using ssfhs with Alt-r.
+- Mount a remote filesystem using sshfs with Alt-r.
 - Mount a MTP device with Alt-R.

 Most of those features are inspired by ranger and alternatives (Midnight commander, nnn, lf etc.), the look and feel by dired.